ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 If you want to use Arm Virtual Hardware the [Arm Virtual Hardware install guide](/install-guides/avh#corstone) provides setup instructions.

+## Setup on Host Machine
+1. Setup if you don't have access to the physical board: We would use the Corstone-300 FVP, it is pre-configured.
+2. Setup if you have access to the board: Skip to "Compilers" Section

+### Corstone-300 FVP {#fvp} Setup for ExecuTorch
+For Arm Virtual Hardware users, the Corstone-300 FVP is pre-installed.

+To install and set up the Corstone-300 FVP and ExecuTorch on your machine, refer to [Building and Running ExecuTorch with ARM Ethos-U Backend](https://pytorch.org/executorch/stable/executorch-arm-delegate-tutorial.html)).
+Follow this tutorial till "Install the TOSA reference model" Section.
+It should be the last thing you do from this tutorial.

+Since you already have the compiler installed from the above tutorial, skip to ## Install PyTorch.

 ### Compilers

 The examples can be built with [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded) or [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain).

 Both compilers are pre-installed in Arm Virtual Hardware.

-Alternatively, if you are using Arch Linux or its derivatives, you can use Pacman to install GCC.
+Alternatively, if you use Arch Linux or its derivatives, you can use Pacman to install GCC.

 Use the install guides to install the compilers on your computer:
 - [Arm Compiler for Embedded](/install-guides/armclang/)